Vadenimo2k21/Project64-Savegames/README.md

 If you don't follow the rules, then your savegame will be deleted from there!

-# Information about the Defenitions:
+# Information about some Defenitions: